appsmithorg/appsmith-docs/setup/kubernetes.md

 ## Expose Appsmith

 - If you wish to publish your Appsmith to the world through the Internet, you will need to setup the Ingress controller firstly.
-Please refer to the section **Kubernetes NGINX Ingress Controller** in the [Prerequisites](https://github.com/appsmithorg/appsmith/tree/release/deploy/helm#prerequisites)
+Please refer to the section **Kubernetes NGINX Ingress Controller** in the [Prerequisites](https://github.com/appsmithorg/appsmith/tree/release/deploy/helm#prerequisites).

-- In case of you have not install the Helm chart yet, you can run the below command to install it with exposing Appsmith
+- In case of you have not install the Helm chart yet, you can run the below command to install it with exposing Appsmith:
   ```
-  helm install stable-appsmith/appsmith --generate-name \
+  helm install appsmith/appsmith --generate-name \
     --set ingress.enabled=true \
     --set ingress.annotations."kubernetes\.io/ingress\.class"=nginx \
     --set service.type=ClusterIP
   ```

 - If you have installed Appsmith Helm chart, please run the `helm upgrade` command to upgrade the existing installation
   ```
-  helm upgrade --set ingress.enabled=true stable-appsmith/appsmith appsmith
+  helm upgrade --set ingress.enabled=true appsmith/appsmith appsmith

   # Or this command if you are using values.yaml file
-  helm upgrade --values values.yaml stable-appsmith/appsmith appsmith
+  helm upgrade --values values.yaml appsmith/appsmith appsmith
   ```

 ## Installing Appsmith without Helm Charts